Edgar Anstey

-Edgar Anstey OBE (16 February 1907 in Watford, Hertfordshire, England – 26 September 1987 in London, England), was a leading British documentary film-maker.
+Edgar Anstey OBE (16 February 1907 – 26 September 1987), was a leading British documentary filmmaker.

-Anstey was educated at Watford Grammar School for Boys and Birkbeck College.
+Anstey was born in Watford, Hertfordshire, England in 1907, and was educated at Watford Grammar School for Boys and Birkbeck College.

 He spent a few years as a civil servant before starting in 1930 at The Empire Marketing Board's film unit, under the direction of John Grierson.

+He was the uncredited co-director of the "seminal 1935 'social problem' film" Housing Problems.
 In 1949, he joined the British Transport Films unit, which he headed until 1974.
-He was nominated for the Short Subject (Live Action) Academy Award in 1965 for the documentary film Snow.
-He directed Housing Problems in 1935.
+He also served on the Board of Governors of the British Film Institute.